HUmnanANirudh/Gsoc-Unikraft/README.md

     - Config file (redis.conf)
 - Warnings shown for background jobs and fork attempts, but server runs and listens on the correct port.

-### curl
-- Attempted to run using `curlimages/curl` base image
-- Encountered runtime errors and unresolved dependencies
-- Logged build-time errors and stack traces

-### htop
-- Similar issues as curl, including missing runtime and library linkage
-- Recorded logs for debugging and future improvements

 ---

 ## Key Learnings